A 3D lattice defect and efficient computations in topological MBQC: Universal Quantum Computation: the gate

 Let $l_\mathrm{max}$ denote the final round of distillation.
 The overhead for $T$ is computed as in~(\ref{eq: overhead clifford gate}), taking into account the distillations of $\ket A$ and $\ket Y$ as well as the topological circuitry, yielding

 We refer to Figure~\ref{fig: Overhead T} for the resulting numerics.
-Not surprisingly because distillation is still required, the improvement over past implementations is slightly less spectacular, but of one half of an order of magnitude nonetheless.
+Not surprisingly, because distillation is still required, the improvement over past implementations is slightly less spectacular, but the volume per gate is reduced by one half of an order of magnitude nonetheless.
 The main contribution to the overhead~(\ref{eq: recursion relation}) is the distillation, and in it the leading term is $\lambda_0 V_A$.
 The `optimized' curve in the figure is obtained after the fundamental volume involved in the topological implementation of the Reed-Muller code was reduced by more than $40\%$ by a mixture of topological and geometric optimization, see again Table~\ref{table: gates volume and length}.
 We shall discuss this process in more details in Section~\ref{subsec: circuit volume optimization}.

 For our proposal which uses a rebit encoding, the $T$ gate uses one extra magic $\ket{A}^*$ state and more topological circuitry, which increases the overhead.
-All in all, the $T$ gate overhead (doted purple curve in Figure~\ref{fig: Overhead T}) is roughly similar to previous implementations.
+The jumps corresponding to another round of distillation tend to happen for lower $\Omega$ as well.
+All in all, this $T$ gate volume and success probability (orange curve in Figure~\ref{fig: Overhead T}) is roughly similar to the previous implementation (green-dotted curve).